 If you're not sure then Intel has detailed specs here or you can simply attempt to overclock and you'll soon find out.
 AMD's FX range of processors come unlocked and generally most modern AMD chips can be overclocked.

-Using software to overclock
+Using software to overclock a CPU

 Overclocking an Intel processor